ayazhantn/de1-Term2/README.md

 # de1-Term2

-This repository contains our work for the Data Engineering 1: SQL and Different Shapes of Data course.
+This repository contains our work for the ECBS 5146 Data Engineering 1: SQL and Different Shapes of Data course.
 The Term Project 2 uses data from the Brazilian E-Commerce Public Dataset by Olist.

 Project Title: Brazilian E-Commerce Public Dataset Analysis